iivanoo/covid-apps-observer/data/data_uk/reports/resources/uk.ac.shef.oak.pheactiveten___5.0.13/report.md

 <p align="center">
 <img src="3_star_reviews_wordcloud.png" alt="uk.ac.shef.oak.pheactiveten 3 reviews"/>
 </p>

+> not sure if this app works properly.
+I'm a gardener and am active all day. according to the app one day I walked for 330 mins yet only 77 were classed as brisk..<br> :date: __2021-03-23 17:38:07__

+> The app does not always record walks as brisk, when they definitely are, as measured by my speed and how out of breath I am.<br> :date: __2021-03-23 14:51:08__

+> Gives you motivation<br> :date: __2021-03-22 21:21:41__

+> Handy little App if you want to get moving.<br> :date: __2021-03-22 13:31:32__

 > A bit hit and miss regarding recording brisk minutes<br> :date: __2021-03-20 11:28:34__